Shaarkzy/Terminal/README.md

 # Shark Terminal

-Terminal like emulator with Features
+Terminal like emulator with tools.
-Run Setup for libary installations and binary setup...
+Run Setup for libary installations and binary setup.
-Program only for Linux OS & Android
+Program only for Linux OS & Android.

 **Run:**